Ian-03/C/Homework/PIA/README.md

 https://youtu.be/mzIRA9YN2fc

-This links are from videos playing the piano with the chords that the program generate us:

-Test1:

-Test2:

-*working on them :)*

-The only way to check that the program works is recording me playing the piano with the chords in the txt file that we create with the program
+The only way to check that the program works is recording me playing the piano with the chords in the txt file that I created in the video with the program

+Song based on the affinity option: https://youtu.be/ObKHbMAsApg

+Song based on the create base option: https://youtu.be/I_ag-8ij57Y

+*The songs are strictly attached to what the program told us, the right hand was playing a improvisation  in the tone and the left hand played the chords *

 ## Functions of the program: